-Fit the pushrods though the holes in the firewall and then connect them to the steering voke with AN4-13A bolts.
+Fit the pushrods though the holes in the firewall and then connect them to the steering yoke with AN4-13A bolts as shown in the photos at right.

 Each bolt is fed down from the top of the yoke with an AN960-516 flat washer fitted under the head of the bolt, then the rod end and then a AN960-416L flat washer fitted between the rod end and the yoke and a regular AN960-416 flat washer and Nyloc nut fitted below the yoke as shown at right.